jukebox42/Octoprint-PrusaMMU/README.md

 If you can figure out how to get the MMU state data (when it's errored) please let me know, and I'll add it.
 I tried to find it but was unsuccessful.

+Special thanks to:
+- [@skellied](https://github.com/skellied) for help with the initial release of MMU 3.0.0 support.
+- [@Kevman323](https://github.com/Kevman323) for a significant revamp of the MMU 3.0.0 code, cleaning up error codes, and bringing in more data to the nav.

 ## Useful Link
 - [MMU2 Commands](https://cfl.prusa3d.com/display/PI3M3/MMU2+commands)